 With multiple products being offered under all categories by different vendors at a range of price points, the customer can research products, compare prices, read reviews and purchase from a single platform.

-On the other hand, it is very beneficial for sellers to list their products on as the default ‘product search engine’, it gets sellers heightened visibility and access to a large customer base. .
-With customers using
+On the other hand, it is very beneficial for sellers to list their products on Amazon.
+With customers using Amazon as the default ‘product search engine’, it gets sellers heightened visibility and access to a large customer base.

 This gives the added advantage of demand shaping since products from FBA sellers qualify for Two Day and Free Shipping for Prime customers, who on average spend twice as much as non-Prime customers, at no additional cost to the seller.